 So I asked my friend how he legalized it.
 He told me he had the same problem: the course was from a UK-based company.
 So, he went to this Embassy in Hanoi to ask for information.
 First of all, they didn’t have the company officially registered.
-And second, they asked him to go to London and legalize it there (stupid).
+And secondly, they asked him to go to London and legalize it there (stupid «solution»).

-Not realistic at all: we, as Colombians, need a visa to go there, and then there was the price of the flight ticket, the cost of life, and the time that it would take to go there.
+Not realistic at all: we, as Colombians, need a visa to go there, which is not cheap at all.
+And then, there was the price of the flight ticket, the cost of life, and the time it would take to go there.

-So after the «solution», his company suggested to notarize a letter written by him, saying that the certification was real.
+So after the ridiculous «solution», his company suggested to notarize a letter, written by him, saying that the certification was real.
 He did so, and he could get the Working Permit.

 BUT in my case… this solution was NOT ACCEPTED.
-I wasted money doing the notarization in my Embassy, and after two weeks, my employer told me the letter was rejected by the migration authorities as a valid legalization.
+I wasted money doing the notarization in my Embassy, and after two weeks, my employer told me the letter was rejected by the Migration Authorities (not considered a valid legalization).